Nex-Pro/docs/docs/worlds/uploading-assets.md

 !!! info

-    Tivoli files is still **work in progress**, however it's **very stable**.
+    Tivoli files is still **work in progress**, however its **very stable**.
 You may have problems with the user interface.
 If you want to suggest changes or report bugs, please post them on our <a href="https://roadmap.tivolicloud.com" target="_blank">Roadmap</a>.

 Tivoli provides **free file storage of 1GB for free**, soon to be expandable.